uzoamakaOtutu/Alzheimers-bioinformatics/README.md

 ## Notes
 - Make sure to run the script in the root directory so relative paths resolve correctly.
 - The raw datasets in `data/raw/` are excluded from GitHub with `.gitignore` due to size.
+- Make sure to download the annotation files - GPL570-55999.txt and GPL6244.annot.txt

 ## License
 MIT License.
 See `LICENSE` file for details.